dpedu/bukkit-TPNext/README.md

 Other players might be able to use the command if given tpnext.*

 Test on Bukkit for 1.4.7.
-Probably works on anything since Bukkit for 1.0.
+Probably works on anything since Bukkit for 1.0..

+Pre-built JARs available on Bukkitdev: http://dev.bukkit.org/server-mods/tpnext/